nebulasio/nebdocs/docs/go-nebulas/tutorials/01-installation.md

 export GOPATH=/path/to/workspace
 ```

-> Notice:GOPATH is a local golang working directory which could be decided by youself.
+> Note: GOPATH is a local golang working directory which could be decided by youself.
 After GOPATH is configured, your go projects need to be placed in GOPATH directory.

 ### Linux